coq/ceps/text/069-coq-roadmap.md

   to receive the most support from the Coq developers.

-- It helps highlighting other priorities where progress is not possible for lack of resources are needed, and where the Coq project should aim to find more resources.
+- It helps highlighting other priorities where progress is not possible for lack of resources, and where the Coq project should aim to find more resources.

 # Detailed design